KhalidNazzar/KhalidNazzar/README.md

 </p>

 <h2 align="center">
-I am Data Scientist | Certified Tensorflow Developer 💻 and Master Student 🧑‍🎓!
+I am Machine Learning Engineer & Data Scientist | Certified Tensorflow Developer 💻 and Master Student 🧑‍🎓!
 </h2>

 I love investigate latest articles about Artificial Neural Networks and Machine Learning.
 I love the challenge of finding caches and spending time to meet new people.
 Also, I am enthusiastic about exploration and discovery.